bashdot/bashdot/README.md

 1. The rendered files will be created in the same directory, and have **.template** replaced with **.rendered**.

+1. The rendered file will be symlinked into the home directory with the .rendered suffix removed and a pre-prended dot.

 1. For example:

     If you have the file **default/env.template** with the below contents: